-Over the last few months, loveMONEY has been contacted by several readers falling victim to these cons – and sadly not everyone has been able to get their money back.
+During the pandemic, loveMONEY has been contacted by several readers falling victim to these cons – and sadly not everyone has been able to get their money back.

-At the end of July, Howard (he has requested we don’t use his last name) received a phone call, with the person claiming to be from HMRC.
+In July 2020, Howard (he requested we don’t use his last name) received a phone call, with the person claiming to be from HMRC.

 “Don’t put the phone down or you could face five years in jail,” Howard was warned when he picked up.